Biol2299-Matthis-Fall2022/Biol2299-Matthis-Fall2022/README.md

 - Locate a scientific paper from a citation, DOI, or PMID
 - Identify critical information about it
 - Rapidly extract the key findings and insights
+- Evaluate figures to understand how research draw conclusions from data
 - Differentiate between primary research articles and review articles
 - Enter the publication into a citation management software
     - Software: [Zotero](https://www.zotero.org/)